Premier Foods sells Branston, crosses asset disposal target

-Oct 30 Premier Foods Plc said it sold its pickles and sauces business, including the Branston brand, for 92.5 million pounds ($148.22 million) to Japan's Mizkan Group, as part of its effort to trim debt, sending its shares up 8 percent.
+Premier Foods Plc (PFD.L) said it sold its pickles and sauces business, including the Branston brand, for 92.5 million pounds ($148.22 million) to Japan's Mizkan Group, as part of its effort to trim debt, sending its shares up 8 percent.

 Britain's biggest food producer has identified eight key brands and has been selling other businesses to reduce its 1.27 billion pounds debt, built up over an acquisition spree before the 2008 financial crisis.